dunkelstern/grapho-bitplane/README.md

 It will contain color conversion functionality and can work on arbitrary interleaved or non-interleaved graphics data.

+Conversion from all color-plane types into all others will be implemented.
 Currently the following bitplane types are implemented:

+### RGB

 - `RGB` interleaved with stride
 - `BGR` interleaved with stride
 - `RGBA` interleaved with stride
 - `BGRA` interleaved with stride

-Conversion from all color-plane types into all others will be implemented.

-## TODO
+### Grayscale

+- `Y800` Simple, single Y plane for monochrome images.

 ### YCbCr/YUV

-- `Y800` Simple, single Y plane for monochrome images.
 - `UYVY` YUV 4:2:2 (Y sample at every pixel, U and V sampled at every second pixel horizontally on each line).
 A macropixel contains 2 pixels in 1 `u32`.

+## TODO

+### YCbCr/YUV

 - `YUY2` YUV 4:2:2 as for `UYVY` but with different component ordering within the `u32` macropixel.
 - `YVYU` YUV 4:2:2 as for `UYVY` but with different component ordering within the `u32` macropixel.
 - `I420` 8 bit Y plane followed by 8 bit 2x2 subsampled U and V planes.